 Some of the more xenophobic critics are even unhappy about the continued spread of American fast-food restaurants such as McDonald’s, Kentucky Fried Chicken and Shakey’s Pizza.

 “We are witnessing a current of ill wind of faddish trends pervading Western countries where the youth like to put on unkempt and outlandish dress and romp and dance in the streets,” observed Singapore parliamentarian, Tang Guan Seng.

 “They (Western teenagers) even take to drugs and unbridled carnal excesses,” Tang scolded.
 “In their minds, there is only individual freedom but not social or national interest.

-“Furthermore,” Tang said, “we in Asia simply can’t accept the Western practice of addressing parents by their names or the pitiful settlement of elderly parents in homes for the aged.”
+“Furthermore,” Tang said, “we in Asia simply can’t accept the Western practice of addressing parents by their first names or the pitiful banishment of elderly parents in homes for the aged.”

 In Japan, where Prime Minister Yasuhiro Nakasone has recently called for a revamping of the country’s educational system to emphasize more “Japanese values,” similar complaints about American influence are often heard.